Ukraine-Russia crisis: What to know on hopes of averting war

 WHAT'S HAPPENING ON THE DIPLOMATIC FRONT?

-German Chancellor Olaf Scholz is meeting Putin in Moscow, a day after he visited Ukrainian President Volodymyr Zelenskyy in Kyiv in a show of solidarity.
+German Chancellor Olaf Scholz met Putin in Moscow, a day after he visited Ukrainian President Volodymyr Zelenskyy in Kyiv in a show of solidarity.

 On Monday, Scholz demanded “clear steps to de-escalate the current tensions" from Russia.
 And he underlined Western unity in preparing to impose tough sanctions if Russia does encroach further into Ukraine, though once again he didn't specify what exactly whose would be.